 wasmedge command line tool will execute the original WASM files in interpreter mode.
-For the much better performance, we recommand users to compile the WASM with the
+For the much better performance, we recommend users to compile the WASM with the

 wasmedgec AOT compiler to execute the WASM in AOT mode.
 There are 2 output formats of the AOT compiler: